vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 Set social links.

 - If the social media icon is available below, you can set `MediaName: MediaLink` directly.
-- Otherwise, you should pass in a tuple `MediaName: [MediaLink , MediaIconSvgString or MediaIconPath]`,
+- Otherwise, you should pass in a tuple `MediaName: [MediaLink , MediaSvgIconString or MediaSvgIconPath]`,

+  The second element in the tuple must be a valid SVG string or a full path of a existing SVG file.

 ::: info Available Social Media